Without electricity, buildings are dependent on whatever protection is provided by their walls, windows and roof.

-Computer models were created by Atelier Ten and based on six representative residential building categories to find indoor temperatures after a blackout within a single apartment.
+Atelier Ten created computer models based on six representative residential building categories to find indoor temperatures after a blackout within a single apartment.
 Summer and winter scenarios were defined by recent New York City weather data.
-The full report describes these models in detail.

-Within a building category, there are three important factors that influence temperature in buildings during blackouts.
-These are:
+There are three important factors that influence temperature in buildings during blackouts:

 - The type and amount of window area,

 - The amount of air that escapes through cracks and leaks in the walls, and

 - The amount of insulation in the walls and roof.